bkil/freedom-fighters/en/article/twtxt-yarn-social.md

 * https://github.com/buckket/twtxt/issues/122
 * To allow #mirroring
 * The poster should cryptographically sign their whole feed
+* To facilitate redacting messages by mirrors, the poster may separately sign the set of message signatures in case of #signed_messages or just the set of timestamps if they are unique as in #federated_message_identifiers , otherwise just the message hashes
 * The feed should include a monotonic timestamp that is signed separately and updated regularly to declare that "no messages were created since the last message up to this time instant"

 ### Signed messages